 I’m frequently asked for my advice and recommendations for what camera gear to take on a polar safari to the Arctic or Antarctica.
-I’ve been travelling to the polar regions since 2009, including season contracts with SilverSea Expeditions and many photo tours.
-In fact, while you’re here, why not have a quick look at my latest polar adventure with Tatra Photography – Wrangel Island in the Siberian Arctic!
-You’ll be in great hands with Andrew Parkinson, Simon Stafford, Ben Hall and myself.
+I’ve been travelling to the polar regions since 2009, including season contracts with SilverSea Expeditions and as the Tour Leader on many photo tours.
+As with most of my advice, simplicity is key.
+Don’t overburden yourself with excess kit and work out a clothing system that best suits your own body thermostat.

 Camera Gear: DSLRs

 I always recommend at least two camera bodies – one for a telephoto lens plus another as a grab camera/backup paired with short telephoto zoom (70-200mm) or a wide-angle lens.
 Dust is rarely an issue in the polar regions, as long as you don’t change lenses downwind of the ship’s exhaust towers.

 Even if you have to a hire a 2nd body, I would recommend it.
 I’ve seen plenty of cameras wrecked by salt water spray or inundation.
 If you’re on a polar safari and your camera is damaged… If you have a 2nd, at least you can carry on shooting while your other camera body dries out.
 It would be a tragedy to go all that way and invest all that money without a contingency, should the worst happen.

 It really doesn’t matter whether your cameras are crop-sensor or full-frame, as there are pros and cons with both.
 What is critically important is that you know your camera and practice with it, before you arrive.

 Even if it is only the weekends leading up to the tour, get down the park and familiarise yourself with the controls.
 The worst mistake you can make is turning up (to any safari) with a brand new camera body and not know anything about it.